SimenAsphaug/asphaug-dev/asphaug-dev/src/app/blog/posts/CommsInSandAndDust.md

 In 2021, I was stationed in Mali as part of the Norwegian contribution to the UN peacekeeping mission.
 My job?
 Keep communications up and running in a rough unpredictable environment.

-Scorching heat, power instability, satellite links stretched to their limits—and yet, operational uptime wasn’t optional.
+Scorching heat, power instability, satellite links stretched to their limits-and yet, operational uptime wasn’t optional.
 IT had to just work.
 There was no room for “we’ll fix it in the morning.”

 This experience taught me more about resilience, redundancy, and real-world problem solving than any certification ever could.
 And surprisingly, much of what I learned applies directly to modern cloud operations in platforms like AWS.